Nexis-Network/homepage/content/docs/reference/cli-projects.md

 ### create

-This subcommand allows you to create a Exzo Network project.
+This subcommand allows you to create a Nexis Network project.

-The [Exzo Network Free Tier](../introduction/free-tier) supports creating a single project.
-The [Exzo Network Pro Plan](../introduction/pro-plan) allows creating multiple projects.
+The [Nexis Network Free Tier](../introduction/free-tier) supports creating a single project.
+The [Nexis Network Pro Plan](../introduction/pro-plan) allows creating multiple projects.

 #### Usage